-In the last decade , we have seen few cases of Sertoli cell only syndrome in our practice.
-Though such cases are usually rare and Infertility specialist recommended them for IVF, we have helped few males with Sertoli cell only syndrome achieve a natural conception in the past.
-The treatment commonly involves a customised genetic Homeopathic prescription and nutritional supplements in the exact quantity as required for the successful maturation of sperms.
+In the last decade, we have seen few cases of Sertoli cell-only syndrome in our practice.
+Though such cases are usually rare and Infertility specialists recommended them for IVF, we have helped few males with Sertoli cell-only syndrome achieve a natural conception in the past.
+The treatment commonly involves a customized genetic Homeopathic treatment and nutritional supplements in the exact quantity required for the successful maturation of sperms. [no_toc]

 Sertoli cell only syndrome (SCO syndrome) is a condition of the testes that causes infertility in males due to having only Sertoli cells (cells that nurture immature sperm) lining the seminiferous tubules (tubes inside the testicles where sperm develop).
 Men typically learn they are affected between ages 20-40 when being evaluated for infertility and are found to have no sperm production (azoospermia).
 The diagnosis is made based on testicular biopsy findings.
 Other signs and symptoms are rare, but are secondary to the underlying condition causing Sertoli cell-only syndrome .
 Most cases are idiopathic (of unknown cause), but causes may include deletions in the azoospermia factor (AZF) region of the Y chromosome, or Y-chromosome microdeletions (referred to as Y chromosome infertility); Klinefelter syndrome; exposure to chemicals and toxins; history of radiation therapy; and history of severe trauma.
 There is not currently a known effective treatment for the condition.When no germ cells are visible in any seminiferous tubules it is considered Sertoli cell-only syndrome type I; if germ cells are present in a minority of tubules is it considered Sertoli cell-only syndrome type II.